DexCon

-It includes a number of different departments hosting multiple types of gaming, including board gaming, Larping, video gaming, and wargaming.
+DEXCON is a five-day gaming convention, held annually every July in Morristown, New Jersey, run by Double Exposure, Inc. It includes a number of different departments hosting multiple types of gaming, including board gaming, Larping, video gaming, and wargaming.
 It also hosts a number of special events and new game releases.

 DEXCONs 1 through 6 were held yearly from 1992 to 1997.
 After a seven-year hiatus, the convention returned to an annual schedule in 2004.